 Staying at The Alma

-Guests at the Alma are provided with superbly comfortable double beds, luxury cotton linen, flat screen TVs, Nespresso machines, stunningly equipped power showers, fluffy towels, lovely Liberty & Green toiletries, free Wi-Fi and a certain amount of ‘Je ne sais quoi’.
+Guests at the Alma are provided with superbly comfortable double beds, luxury cotton linen, flat screen TVs, Nespresso machines, stunningly equipped power showers, fluffy towels, lovely Liberty & Green toiletries, free Wi-Fi, full English breakfast and a certain amount of ‘Je ne sais quoi’.
 All situated above the finest pub in the Eastern Angles.

 The Chambers family arrived in Harwich in the 1930s and stayed innkeepers throughout two generations (Bill and Arthur) until the 1980s.
 Members of the family still live in the town.

-The room has some excellent examples of mullioned medieval windows as well as some fine ships timbers, these won’t add to your night’s sleep but they look lovely.
+The standard double room has some excellent examples of mullioned medieval windows as well as some fine ships timbers, these won’t add to your night’s sleep but they look lovely.
 Partial sea view.Check Availability

-William Hammond was the first ever Alma innkeeper as well as ferry boat agent fish dealer councillor and bankrupt.
+William Hammond was the first ever Alma innkeeper as well as ferry boat agent. fish dealer, councillor and bankrupt.
 A jack of all trades he stayed for 5 years.
-There’s a pronounced slope to this room so roller skating is not allowed but people with one leg longer than the other will feel right at home.
+There’s a pronounced slope to this standard double room so roller skating is not allowed but people with one leg longer than the other will feel right at home.
 If you lean out of the window you shall have the same view of the estuary that Christopher Jones the master of the Mayflower had.Check Availabilty

 Henry John Kingsford was a carpenter who fitted out the bar in 1887.
 We know this because he left a bit of wood with his name and date on it in a void behind some panelling.
 It is written on the same wood in which the cabin is panelled, in a beautiful copperplate hand.